halfflat/tinyopt/README.md

 A command line argument list or `saved_options` object is run against a collection of `option` specifications with `run()`.
-There are five overloads, each of which returns a `saved_options` value in normal execution or `nothing` if an option with the `to::exit` flag is matched.
+There are five overloads, each of which returns a `saved_options` value in normal execution or `nothing` if an option with the `exit` flag is matched.

 In the following `Options` is any iterable collection of `option` values.